man-laughing/splitfile/README.md

 # splitfile
- This is small program may be useful.It can help you split a large file.
+ This is a small program may be useful.It can help you split a large file.